inceptjs/incept.js/docs/backlog.md

 const chunkExtractor = new ChunkExtractor({ statsFile })
 ```

+What I did was add a webpack hook to compile the stats again and
+save it in VirtualFS then retrieved those contents when rendering.

 Implementing loadable in general with chunking based on their docs,
 though works, is quite clunky and loadable puts some branding in the
 HTML.

 **Material UI**